+Welcome to Omni's pancake recipe calculator 🥞.
 Apart from PB&J and oatmeal, pancakes are the most popular (and best) breakfast meal.
-They're nutritious, yummy and can be served with both salty and sweet flavors.
+They're nutritious and yummy, and you can serve them with either savory or sweet toppings.
 But are they easy to make?
 The recipe may be simple, but there are many things we need to consider.

 Have you ever wondered how many pancakes you'll make with your tiny (or enormous) pan?

-Or you just wanted to make pancakes for you and your four friends and didn't know how much of ingredients you need?
+Or you just wanted to make pancakes for yourself and your four friends and didn't know what ingredients you needed?

-If you have those problems, Pancake Recipe Calculator is for all of you.
+If you have those problems, the pancake recipe calculator is for all of you.

-To make pancakes, you need flour, milk, and eggs, some salt, oil and baking powder.
+To make pancakes, you need flour, milk, eggs, some salt, oil, and baking powder.
 You skip the last one if you just settle on crêpes.
 But how much, really?
 It all depends on your and your friends' hunger and your pan size.

-To use our calculator, just type the number of people that will eat your pancakes, how many each one will eat and (for crêpes) your pan diameter.
+To use our calculator, just type the number of people who will eat your pancakes, how many each one will eat, and your pan diameter (for crêpes).
 You'll get your ingredients and the recipe for perfect pancakes.

 Voila!
 It's simple as that.

 Many things can go wrong along the way.
-Add too much flour, and you won't have those fresh pancakes that you need in the morning.
-Same thing with does with eggs and milk.
-Forget about the oil and they will stick to the pan.
-Make them in too small pan and it will take you few tries to find the perfect pancake batter amount.
+Add too much flour, and you won't have those fresh pancakes you need in the morning.
+The same thing goes for eggs and milk.
+Forget about the oil, and they will stick to the pan.
+Make them in too small a pan, and it will take you a few tries to find the perfect pancake batter amount.

 All those problems boil down to this: we need everything perfectly calculated to make perfect pancakes.

 Good thing we're in the calculator-making business, right?
-We had those problems constantly, and we know that many people have them too.
+We have those problems constantly, and we know that many people have them too.

 So we deconstructed the easy pancake recipe we found on Jamie Oliver's website and created the best formula to calculate everything you need to know when making pancakes.

-The additional ingredients, your peanut butter, jam, fruits, maple syrup and all sorts, they are up to you.
-Some want pancakes just dripping with sauces and syrups; some think minimalism is the right answer and use everything very moderately.
+The additional ingredients, your peanut butter, jam, fruits, maple syrup, and all sorts, are up to you.
+Some want pancakes just dripping with sauces and syrups; some think minimalism is the way to go and use everything very moderately.

 But pancakes, they need to be perfect, right?
 Even the sweetest syrups won't cover bad pancakes.

 We used recipes created by famous British cook Jamie Oliver.
-He used metric system units (grams and milliliters), but we're using cups as the main unit for flour and milk.
+He used the metric system units (grams and milliliters), but we're using cups as the main unit for flour and milk (our grams to cups calculator is useful for this situation).
 Not everybody has scales, right?
 But if you're from continental Europe or Canada, feel free to change to your preferred units.

-Pancakes are more popular in the USA; they're closer to proper cakes, they’re puffy and look glorious when stacked.
-People mostly eat them with maple syrup, but there are places where you can get them served with Nutella, fruits, and marshmallows.
+Pancakes are more popular in the USA; they're closer to proper cakes, puffy, and look glorious when stacked.
+People mainly eat them with maple syrup, but there are places where you can get them served with Nutella, fruits, and marshmallows.
 Just imagine this carbs bomb.

-Crêpes are French through and through; they're light, sophisticated and very European.
-Most people eat them with jam, peanut butter, fruits, but also cottage cheese or meat (in the lunch version).
+Crêpes are French through and through; they're light, sophisticated, and very European.
+Most people eat them with jam, peanut butter, and fruits, but also cottage cheese or meat (in the lunch version).

-Here's the Jamie Oliver’s recipe for pancakes, and here's the recipe for crêpes.
+Here's, and here's the .
 Update 20.06.2018 by Matt: I've used the calculator to create crepes at least 20x so far and always had to add more milk.
-I tried adding exactly 40% more milk during the last few times and it was always perfect.
-From now on the calculator recommends 40% more milk.
+I tried adding precisely 40% more milk during the last few times, and it was always perfect.
+From now on, the calculator recommends 40% more milk.

 You can find the difference when you type the number of eggs you want to use and check how different will the ingredients list be.

 Short story: because they're delicious.
-But pancakes are so good that we need to say exactly why.
+But pancakes are so good that we need to say precisely why.

 Some dishes are destined to be made with your friends and family.
-There are burger evenings, sushi nights and there are pancake mornings.
-There are not many things that can break the ice between people in a workplace or between flatmates than making pancakes for breakfast.
+There are burger evenings, sushi nights, and there are pancake mornings.
+Few things can break the ice between people in a workplace or flatmates better than making pancakes for breakfast.

 And then comes the best part: you get to eat pancakes.

-Pancakes are a great way to fight bad mood.
+Pancakes are a great way to fight a bad mood.
 They usually have this incredibly warm color that immediately makes you upbeat.
-Plus, they are delicious in almost any combination, and, as we know, tasty food boost your endorphins.
-Especially if you mix them with dark chocolate, which also kicks your mood.
+Plus, they are delicious in almost any combination, and, as we know, tasty food boosts your endorphins – especially if you mix them with dark chocolate, which also kicks your mood.

 But if you always look on the pragmatic side of things, then we have to talk about nutrition.
 Pancakes and breakfast go hand in hand mostly because they are the perfect first meal of the day.
 They have lots of carbs and calories, so they are immediately ready to be transformed into energy in your belly.

-If you make pancakes the cornerstone of your breakfast, then you should have enough energy to get through the day until lunch.
-And guess what, get some meat and vegetables, and you can have delicious crêpes for lunch.
+If you make pancakes the cornerstone of your breakfast, you should have enough energy to get through the day until lunch.
+And guess what?
+Get some meat and vegetables, and you can have delicious crêpes for lunch.